-This graph shows the two dimensions of affective and behavioral, meaning that you have an emotional connection with this aspect, and you also act upon it.
-We don't have enough data to report whether or how your knowledge and understanding is related to or might support this aspect.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
+We don't have enough data to report on your understanding of this topic.

-YOUR SMI RESPONSES INDICATE THAT you are a very sensitive person, with an open heart.
+YOUR SMI RESPONSES INDICATE THAT you are a sensitive person with an open heart.

-You have a skill to connect with your emotions, and also feel for others, with empathy and compassion for their suffering.
-This is a precious quality, although at times it can be difficult to live with it.
+You possess the skills to connect freely with your emotions as well as to feel for others, with empathy and compassion for their suffering.
+This is a precious quality, although at times it can be difficult to live with it, particularly when considering the social and environmental problems of our times.